What is racism?

 Bigotry is a symptom of giving in to the fear of those who are different and choosing to hide behind false views of other people rather than face the reality of how others actually are.

-We all have a fear of the Other.
+We all have a natural fear of the Other.
 How we deal with that fear is the difference between maturity and immaturity.
 A person has bigoted thoughts and feelings because they’ve given in to that fear of the Other.
 It takes a certain degree of courage to accept people for who they are and how they are.
 It’s easier to deal with and accept people who are similar to oneself.
 Differences cause tensions and not everyone has the wherewithal to deal maturely with those tensions.
 Bigoted actions, including racism, are fearful reactions to others.
+People hate because they can’t cope with difference.

-To cover up our fears and fearful reactions, we make up stories about others.
+To cover up our fears and justify our fearful reactions, we make up stories about others.
 Actually, we usually don’t need to.
-We can adapt the stories made up before us.
+We can adapt the stories that were made up before us.
 We use the stories to convince ourselves that we’re right to fear and hate others.

 Our stories tell us that those who are different from us are inferior to us.
 They are immoral.
 Stupid.
 Deviant.
 Dangerous.
 We invent names to dehumanize them and brand them with these labels that become profanities and insults.
-Bigoted labels become weapons powered by fear to misrecognize and harm others.
+Bigoted labels become weapons powered by fear to harm others and deny them human rights.
 Labels unite individual fearful reactions into institutional structures like racism.

 The difference between personal bigotry and racism

-Can an African-American person be racist?
-That is an interesting question.
-More interesting and revealing than most people realize.
+Can a Black person be racist?
+That is an interesting question; much more interesting and revealing than most people realize.

 The answer is no, an African-American can’t be racist.
-That goes against our first impulse to say that of course anyone can be racist, but that misunderstands what is racism.
-Racism springs from bigotry, but they are not the same.
-There is a difference between the personal and the macrosocial structures.
+That goes against our first impulse to say that of course anyone can be racist, but that misunderstands what racism is.
+Racism is rooted in bigotry, but they are not the same.
+There is a difference between personal thoughts and feelings and macrosocial structures.

-Anyone can have bigoted opinions because anyone can be weak and fearful.
+Anyone can have bigoted opinions because anyone can be ignorant and fearful.
 But not everyone has the social power to act on their bigoted opinions.
-Cops and politicians can believe that all African-Americans are thugs and they have the social power to act on that belief.
-An African-American person could believe that all other people are thugs but have no social power to act on that belief.
+Police and politicians can believe that all Black people are inferior and they have the social power to act on that belief.
+A Black person could believe that other people are inferior but have no social power to act on that belief.
 An individual can be bigoted but it takes the power of social institutions to be racist.
 That’s why institutions like segregation and Apartheid can exist far more easily than can movements to oppose institutional racism.

 Racism is a social structure

-That structure is a network of social institutions and semantic resources that establish social norms delineating a superior race from inferior races.
-Everyone is taught from birth the norms that delineate who in society deserves recognition and who doesn’t.
+Racism’s structure is composed of a network of social institutions and semantic resources that establish social norms delineating a superior race from inferior races.
+Everyone is taught from birth norms that delineate who in society deserves recognition and who doesn’t.
 Misrecognition of racial minorities is embedded in the social fabric, upheld by social institutions, and enforced structurally on all.

-Racism is when social institutions condone and even encourage individuals to be bigoted.
+Racism is a structure of social institutions that condone and even encourage individuals to be bigoted.
 In institutional racism, oppression of minorities is recognized as a moral norm.
 The social norms of racism are enforced by the legal system and spread far and wide by the media.
 Society teaches false views of minorities to individuals who receive social recognition when they repeat those lies.

 For “white”* Europeans and Americans, false views about “non-whites” are so ingrained they are invisible.
 They can rationalize their fear of the Other as truth and if they act on their fear, they are supported.
 “Whites” can choose easily to hide behind bigoted views knowing they have little obligation to deal with minorities as equals or challenge the lies told about minorities.
 Racism empowers the weakness of bigotry.

-Back to the question of can African-Americans be racist: no, an African-American can hold false views about others, but because society’s structures do not empower their fears or bigotries, they lack the social power to act on them.
+Back to the question of can Black people be racist: the answer is no. A Black person can hold false bigoted views about others, but because society’s structures do not empower their fears or bigotries, they lack the social power to act on them.

 The bitter irony of institutional racism is that it is weakness empowered

-Structural racism survives only because the foundation of racism is personal bigotry.
-Social structures didn’t create bigotry, they exploit it.
+Structural racism continues only because it is fed by individuals’ personal bigotry.
+Social structures didn’t create bigotry, they exploit it and channel it.
 The social power of institutions and norms survive only because people continue to believe and follow them.
-Individuals accept false views of minorities and perpetuate them.
+When individuals accept false opinions about minorities they perpetuate them.
+Norms are norms only when people accept them as such.
 A leader is not a leader if no one follows.
-Norms are norms only when people accept them as such.
+In structural racism, norms and leaders emerge and persist when individuals’ weaknesses continue to feed the racism.

 Oftentimes, how political leaders become leaders is by manipulating and exploiting people’s fears and bigotries.
-That leaders can exploit fear to manipulate people into a social force doesn’t negate the reality that it is weakness that is being manipulated.
+That leaders can exploit fear to manipulate people into a social force doesn’t negate the reality that it is weakness that is being manipulated and channelled.
 Racism is a perverse social structure that consolidates and empowers weak, fearful people.
-It says “believe these stories and you don’t have to think, you don’t have to deal with your fear.”
+The structures of racism says “believe these stories and you don’t have to deal with your fear.”
 Structural racism says “it’s okay to be afraid of the evil Other, you don’t need to treat them as equal human beings.”
-Racism is a social structure that empowers cowardice.
+Racism is a social structure that empowers unthinking cowardice.

 What are called “populist” movements are actually weaponized rabbles of weakness.
 Give a coward a big enough gun and the coward will feel empowered.
 Give people afraid of those who are different from them a good enough story about the Others and they will feel empowered.
 Yes, social structures give bigots the social power to act on their bigotry, but they remain under the control of fear.